-The shoulder has three bones, namely the clavicle, the scapula and the humerus.
+The shoulder has three bones: the clavicle, the scapula, and the humerus.

 These bones together form the spherical joint.
 The head of the humerus adapts to a cavity present in the scapula, known as the glenoid fossa or glenoid fossa.

 The term glenoid is of Greek origin, where glenoid means a socket.
-It is a very important part of the entire elbow joint.
+It is an essential part of the entire elbow joint.

 The glenohumeral joint is the one between the humerus and the scapula.
 The shoulder joint is stabilized by a process above the glenoid socket known as the coracoid process of the scapula.

 The glenoid or glenoid fossa of the scapula is a part of the shoulder.
-It is a shallow piriform articular surface, which is located in the lateral angle of the scapula.
-It is directed laterally and forward and articulates with the head of the humerus; it is wider below than above and its vertical diameter is the longest.
+It is a shallow piriform articular surface located at the lateral angle of the scapula.
+It is directed laterally and forward and articulates with the head of the humerus; it is wider below than above, and its vertical diameter is the longest.

-This tendon originates in the superior margin of the glenoid cavity and rotates on the shoulder, propping the humerus against the cavity.
-The rotator cuff also reinforces this joint more specifically with the supraspinatus tendon to hold the head of the humerus in the glenoid cavity.
+This tendon originates in the superior margin of the glenoid cavity and rotates on the shoulder, propping the humerus against the hole.
+The rotator cuff also reinforces this joint, more specifically with the supraspinatus tendon to hold the head of the humerus in the glenoid cavity.

-In comparison with the acetabulum (in the hip joint), the glenoid cavity is relatively shallow.
+The glenoid cavity is relatively shallow compared with the acetabulum (in the hip joint).
 This makes the shoulder joint prone to dislocation.
 Ligaments and strong glenohumeral muscles prevent dislocation in most cases.

-Being so shallow, the glenoid cavity allows the shoulder joint to have the greatest mobility of all joints of the body, allowing 120 degrees of bending without assistance.
+Being so shallow, the glenoid cavity allows the shoulder joint to have the most significant mobility of all body joints, allowing 120 degrees of bending without assistance.

 The range of additional movement in shoulder flexion (typically up to 180 degrees in humans) is also achieved thanks to the high mobility of the scapula (scapula) through a process known as scapulohumeral rhythm.

-Interpretations of the fossil remains of Australopithecus africanas (STS 7) and A. afarensis (AL “Australopithecus afarensis, southern ape of the Afar regional state” 288-1, also known as Lucy ) suggest that the glenoid fossa was more cranially oriented in these species than in modern humans.
+Interpretations of the fossil remains of Australopithecus Africanus (STS 7) and A. afarensis (AL “Australopithecus afarensis, a southern ape of the Afar regional state” 288-1, also known as Lucy ) suggest that the glenoid fossa was more cranially oriented in these species than in modern humans.

-This reflects the importance of upper extremity postures and suggests a retention of tree adaptations in these hominid primates, while the lateral orientation of the glenoids in modern humans reflects the typical low arm position.
+This reflects the importance of upper extremity postures and suggests retention of tree adaptations in these hominid primates.
+In contrast, the lateral orientation of the glenoids in modern humans reflects the typical low arms position.

 The superficial glenoid fossa or glenoid fossa articulates with the head of the humerus.
 Its upper end has the supraglenoid tubercle for the long head of the biceps.
 The infraglenoid tubercle is below its lower edge.

 The glenoid fossa is lined by the articular cartilage and is slightly deepened by the fibrocartilaginous glenoid ridge attached to its margins.
-The capsule of the shoulder joint is attached to the labrum and the surrounding bone.
+The shoulder joint capsule is attached to the labrum and the surrounding bone.

-The origin of the long head of the biceps of the supraglenoid tubercle is found inside the capsule of the joint, while the long head of the triceps that emerges from the infraglenoid tubercle is extracapsular.
+The origin of the long head of the biceps of the supraglenoid tubercle is found inside the joint capsule.
+In contrast, the long head of the triceps that emerges from the infraglenoid tubercle is extracapsular.

-In dinosaurs, the main bones of the pectoral girdle were the scapula (scapula) and the coracoid, both directly articulated with the clavicle.
+In dinosaurs, the prominent bones of the pectoral girdle were the scapula (scapula) and the coracoid, both directly articulated with the clavicle.

-The place on the scapula where it articulates with the humerus (upper bone of the forelimb) is called glenoid.
-The glenoid cavity is important because it defines the range of motion of the humerus.
+The place on the scapula where it articulates with the humerus (upper bone of the forelimb) is called the glenoid.
+The glenoid cavity is essential because it defines the range of motion of the humerus.

 Glenoid arthritis and bone deficiency